grantwinney/blog/content/posts/winforms-passing-data-between-two-forms/index.md

-+++
-categories = ["WinForms", "Coding", "C#"] date = 2014-12-12T07:57:57Z
+---
+categories:
+- WinForms
+- Coding
+- C#
+date: "2014-12-12T07:57:57Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2018/07/hal-gatewood-613602-unsplash.jpg"
-slug = "winforms-passing-data-between-two-forms"
+cover:
+  image: hal-gatewood-613602-unsplash.jpg
+slug: winforms-passing-data-between-two-forms
-summary = "Passing data between two Forms is very common in WinForms.
+summary: Passing data between two Forms is very common in WinForms.
 There's a couple ways to do it, and one's better than the other.
+Let's take a look.
+tags:
+- WinForms
+- Coding
+- C#
-Let's take a look." tags = ["WinForms", "Coding", "C#"] title = "Passing Data Between Forms in WinForms"
+title: Passing Data Between Forms in WinForms

-+++
+---

 In any but the smallest of WinForms apps, we'll have multiple Forms interacting with one another.
 And while every app we write will be different, there's really only a couple of ways for two Forms to pass data back and forth.